Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

 Here are the steps you should follow if you are unsure about something in the spec:

 1. Double check the spec, do a ctrl/command-f to check it isn't mentioned elsewhere, in a lot of situations this will be the case.
-2. Check the Approved Assumptions post on the forum, all of the approved assumptions from previous terms are there and new ones will be added if they come up.
+2. **Check the [Approved Assumptions](https://discourse01.cse.unsw.edu.au/25T2/COMP2511/t/assignment-ii-part-1-approved-assumptions/1266) post on the forum**, all of the approved assumptions from previous terms are there and new ones will be added if they come up.
 3. Make a post in the forum **(please search first)** asking the Course Staff whether you are able to make an assumption about the behaviour in this case.
 We will either:

-- Approve the assumption and add to the Approved Assumptions page
+- Approve the assumption and add to the [Approved Assumptions](https://discourse01.cse.unsw.edu.au/25T2/COMP2511/t/assignment-ii-part-1-approved-assumptions/1266) page
 - Update the specification if appropriate, or
 - Respond explaining how the behaviour is defined in the scope of the specification.